 English is allocated at least an hour a day in all year groups.
-It is also taught through French and Spanish..
-Communication skills are developed in all subjects.
+Linguistic skills are also taught through French and Spanish.
+Communication skills are developed in all subjects and through assemblies and school productions.

 In Early Years, Communication, Language and Literacy form one of the seven strands for learning which are integral to planning all activities.